 Contingency Bequests allow you to leave a portion of your estate to a particular charity if your named beneficiary does not survive you.

 "I devise and bequeath the residue of the property, real and personal and wherever situated, owned by me at my death, to (name of beneficiary), if (she/he) survives me.
-If (name of beneficiary) does not survive me, I devise and bequeath my residuary estate the American Association for the Advancement of Science, Washington, DC, for its general purposes."
+If (name of beneficiary) does not survive me, I devise and bequeath my residuary estate to the American Association for the Advancement of Science, Washington, DC, for its general purposes."